attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_speech/README.md

 ---

 1. Capture spoken voice into a JavaScript blob.
-2. Execute the speechToText method providing that blob.
+2. Use the speechToText method providing that blob.
 For more information about the parameters of this method, refer to AttApiClient.Speech.speechToText.

 <code>